Elijah-Dangerfield/TemplateApp/README.md

 ### 6. Setup gradle in the new project
-run ` gradle wrapper` in the new project (otherwise gradle is upset) youll also want to make all scripts in the new project executable by running : `chmod +x scripts/*`
+run ` gradle wrapper` in the new project (otherwise gradle is upset) youll also want to make all scripts in the new project executable by running : `chmod u+x ./scripts/**/*.kts`